 This one-year program was created in 1994, and attracts foreign-trained lawyers from around the world who want to enhance their understanding of the American legal system.

 Developed in 1998 to provide advanced studies in International and Comparative Law for University of Florida J.D. students.
-To receive the Certificate, students must take a minimum of 18 credits of international and comparative law courses and extend their total number of credit hours to 96.
+To receive the Certificate, students must take a minimum of 18 credits of international and comparative law core and elective courses.

 In today’s global market, success in the international trade arena is central to the economic health of the nation and law schools have a central role to play in ensuring that success.